sokol7500/ethereum-network-cli/README.md

-Сама программа для работы с криптовалютой Ethereum была создана с целью, чтобы многие держатели криптовалюты Ethereum могли безопасно и без потерь её использовать, так как ключ хранится только локально, и вы можете копировать ключ на разные флеш-носители или диски.

-Ключ также можно хранить в разных облаках под любым названием, чтобы не могли догадаться, что это ключ, но только в зашифрованном виде, так как в этой программе есть функция шифрования ключа, и его можно безопасно расшифровать. А на флеш-носителях лучше хранить ключ без шифрования, но в надёжном месте и на разных флеш-носителях.

-Программа безопасна для работы с криптовалютой, так как работает чисто локально через RPC-сервер, и она может запускаться либо с паролем от root, либо без пароля.

-Правила использование прогрраммы
-1. После создания ключа всегда проверяйте корректность ключа функцией "🔍 Проверить корректность ключа". Ключ проверяется через тестовую транзакцию без отправки суммы, включая проверку пароля, чтобы вам убедиться, что ключ создался корректно с правильным паролем.

-2. После проверки корректности ключа вы можете смело хранить и использовать ключ, а также хранить его в безопасном месте.

-3. Если у вас имеется готовый ключ, вы можете скопировать его в пользовательскую папку /root/.ethereum/keystore для использования.

-4. для совершение тракнзации вы можете использовать встроеные RPC-сервер или свои через функцию "🌐 Добавить сервер RPC"

-5. Создавать ключ можно только с паролем длиной 12 символов или больше (от 12 символов).

-6. Отправлять ETH можно с любым количеством со встроенными комиссиями или вы можете ввести свою комиссию для совершения транзакции.

-Безопасность
-За безопасность сохранения Ethereum отвечает только держатель криптовалюты Ethereum, но в будущем Автор программы (sokol7500) будет её улучшать в направлении безопасности и функциональности, и планируется сделать программу гораздо безопаснее, чем Trust Wallet, Metamask и других программ и приложение.

-Программа адаптирована только для дистрибутивов Gentoo, Arch Linux, Ubuntu, но она может работать и на любых других дистрибутивах — для этого нужны только необходимые компоненты. В комплекте идёт файл install.sh, который автоматически устанавливает все компоненты на Gentoo, Arch Linux и Ubuntu.

-1.  geth — клиент Ethereum (компилируется из исходников)
-2.  clef — менеджер аккаунтов Ethereum (компилируется из исходников)
-3.  curl — HTTP-запросы к RPC, Etherscan
-4.  wget — скачивание (в Arch)
-5.  git — клонирование репозиториев
-6.  bc — математические вычисления (расчет баланса, комиссий)
-7.  jq — парсинг JSON (проверка структуры ключей)
-8.  python3 — парсинг JSON (извлечение адреса, проверка структуры)
-9.  openssl — шифрование/дешифрование ключей (AES-256-CBC)
-10. netstat / fuser — проверка и освобождение портов
-11. stat — получение информации о файлах
-12. eth_checksum (eth-checksum) — нормализация адресов Ethereum
-13. dbus / gdbus — для подсветки файлов в файловом менеджере
-14. xdg-open — открытие папок
-15. fc-cache — обновление кэша шрифтов
-16. gtk-update-icon-cache — обновление кэша GTK
-17. update-desktop-database — обновление базы .desktop файлов
-18. Шрифты Noto (noto-fonts, noto-fonts-cjk, noto-fonts-emoji, noto-fonts-extra)
-19. bash (≥4.0) — интерпретатор
+The program for working with the Ethereum cryptocurrency was created with the goal that many Ethereum holders could use it safely and without loss, since the key is stored only locally, and you can copy the key to various USB flash drives or disks.

+The key can also be stored in various cloud services under any name, so that no one could guess that it is a key, but only in encrypted form, since this program has a key encryption function, and it can be safely decrypted.
+On USB flash drives, it is better to store the key without encryption, but in a secure place and on multiple USB flash drives.

+The program is safe for working with cryptocurrency, as it works purely locally via an RPC server, and it can be launched either with a root password or without a password.

+Rules for Using the Program
+1. After creating a key, always check the key's correctness using the "🔍 Check Key Correctness" function.
+The key is verified through a test transaction without sending any amount, including password verification, so that you can be sure that the key was created correctly with the right password.

+2. After verifying the key's correctness, you can safely store and use the key, and also keep it in a secure place.

+3. If you already have a ready-made key, you can copy it to the user folder /root/.ethereum/keystore for use.

+4. To make a transaction, you can use the built-in RPC servers or your own via the "🌐 Add RPC Server" function.

+5. A key can only be created with a password of 12 characters or more (from 12 characters).

+6. ETH can be sent with any amount using the built-in fees, or you can enter your own fee to complete the transaction.

+Security
+The security of Ethereum storage is the sole responsibility of the Ethereum holder, but in the future, the Author of the program (sokol7500) will improve it in terms of security and functionality, and it is planned to make the program much safer than Trust Wallet, Metamask, and other programs and applications.

+The program is adapted only for Gentoo, Arch Linux, and Ubuntu distributions, but it can also work on any other distributions — for this, only the necessary components are needed.
+The package includes the install.sh file, which automatically installs all components on Gentoo, Arch Linux, and Ubuntu.

+Required Components
+1.  geth — Ethereum client (compiled from source)
+2.  clef — Ethereum account manager (compiled from source)
+3.  curl — HTTP requests to RPC, Etherscan
+4.  wget — downloading (on Arch)
+5.  git — cloning repositories
+6.  bc — mathematical calculations (balance, fees)
+7.  jq — JSON parsing (key structure verification)
+8.  python3 — JSON parsing (address extraction, structure verification)
+9.  openssl — key encryption/decryption (AES-256-CBC)
+10. netstat / fuser — port checking and releasing
+11. stat — file information retrieval
+12. eth_checksum (eth-checksum) — Ethereum address normalization
+13. dbus / gdbus — for highlighting files in the file manager
+14. xdg-open — opening folders
+15. fc-cache — updating font cache
+16. gtk-update-icon-cache — updating GTK cache
+17. update-desktop-database — updating .desktop file database
+18. Noto fonts (noto-fonts, noto-fonts-cjk, noto-fonts-emoji, noto-fonts-extra)
+19. bash (≥4.0) — interpreter
 20. coreutils (stat, mkdir, chmod, chown, kill, tee, readlink, mktemp)
-21. sudo — повышение привилегий
-22. sed — замена текста
-23. grep — поиск
-24. find — поиск файлов
-25. sort / uniq — сортировка
-26. tr — трансформация текста
-27. head / tail — чтение файлов
-28. wc — подсчет строк
-29. date — работа с датой/временем
-30. sleep — задержки
-31. stty — настройка терминала
-32. pgrep / pkill / killall — управление процессами
-33. mkfifo — создание именованных каналов (FIFO)
-- 💻 Программу можно запускать и на Windows через эмулятор Ubuntu (WSL), но она не тестировалась
-Кондифициальность
-Программа написана на языке программирования Bash и работает только в бинарном формате. Она не собирает никаких данных о пользователях.
-Все транзакции совершаются только с компьютера пользователя через основную программу Go-Ethereum, которая разработана разработчиками Ethereum, и через RPC-сервер далее в сеть Ethereum.

-## 🛠️ Планы по дальнейшей разработке

-Программа будет постоянно улучшаться, и будут добавляться новые функции с направлением на безопасность ваших ключей, которые хранятся на локальном компьютере.

-Также будут разрабатываться следующие функции:

-- 🔒 Автоматическое шифрование ключей
-- 📜 История транзакций
-- 🔔 Уведомления об отправке или получении Ethereum
-- 📱 Создание QR-кода ключа
-- 📷 Сканирование QR-кода ключа для добавления
-- 📤 Одновременная отправка транзакций на разные кошельки (от 1 до 10 и выше)
-- 💱 Разбивка суммы ETH по разным созданным кошелькам — такая функция будет полезна, если пользователь не хочет хранить всё на одном кошельке
-- 🔄 Сбор средств — пользователь сможет собрать все средства с кошельков, которые были созданы через функцию разбивки суммы ETH, обратно на один кошелёк
-- 🖥️ Графический интерфейс — также будет разрабатываться,
-  чтобы можно было совершать транзакции не через консоль, а через графический интерфейс
-- 📱 Другие платформы — также будет разрабатываться версия для других платформ, включая Android, с высшей безопасностью

-Поддержка:

-По всем вопросам вы можете обращаться на электронную почту:
+21. sudo — privilege escalation
+22. sed — text replacement
+23. grep — search
+24. find — file search
+25. sort / uniq — sorting
+26. tr — text transformation
+27. head / tail — reading files
+28. wc — line counting
+29. date — working with date/time
+30. sleep — delays
+31. stty — terminal configuration
+32. pgrep / pkill / killall — process management
+33. mkfifo — creating named pipes (FIFO)

+- 💻 The program can also be run on Windows via the Ubuntu emulator (WSL), but it has not been tested.

+Privacy
+The program is written in the Bash programming language and works only in binary format.
+It does not collect any user data.
+All transactions are performed only from the user's computer through the main Go-Ethereum program, which is developed by the Ethereum developers, and via an RPC server, then into the Ethereum network.

+## 🛠️ Future Development Plans

+The program will be constantly improved, and new features will be added with a focus on the security of your keys, which are stored on your local computer.

+The following features will also be developed:

+- 🔒 Automatic Key Encryption
+- 📜 Transaction History
+- 🔔 Notifications of Sending or Receiving Ethereum
+- 📱 QR Code Key Generation
+- 📷 QR Code Key Scanning for Adding
+- 📤 Simultaneous Sending of Transactions to Multiple Wallets (from 1 to 10 and above)
+- 💱 Splitting ETH Amount Across Different Created Wallets — this feature will be useful if the user does not want to keep everything in one wallet
+- 🔄 Fund Collection — the user will be able to collect all funds from wallets that were created through the ETH splitting function back into one wallet
+- 🖥️ Graphical Interface — a version will also be developed so that transactions can be made not through the console, but through a graphical interface
+- 📱 Other Platforms — a version for other platforms will also be developed, including Android, with the highest security

+Support:

+For all questions, you can contact us via email:
 - templier@europe.com
 - templier@mail.com

-Вы можете поддержать автора в дальнейших разработках, отправив средства на номер кошелька:
+You can support the author in further development by sending funds to the wallet address:
 0x078A3F395E2baf41D514d5068940fB6e067AEC5f

-Это нужно для того, чтобы знать, что людям нужна безопасная программа для работы с криптовалютой, так как я разрабатываю программу в одиночку и мне нужна ваша поддержка и заинтересованность.

-📊 5 569 строк кода на языке программирования Bash в 12 файлах.
+This is needed to know that people need a secure program for working with cryptocurrency, as I am developing the program alone and I need your support and interest.

+📊 5,569 lines of code in the Bash programming language across 12 files.